TonOfPrince/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Yogauto

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  An application that gives yoga practicers a sequence of yoga poses.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  There are a wide variety of yoga poses out there.
+In order for a yogi to learn these moves, they must first be exposed to them.
+This application gives users a randomized sequence of yoga poses that they can practice given how much time they wish to practice for.
+This will build yoga knowledge while still allowing people to practice yoga on their own time.

 ## Problem ##
   > Describe the problem your product solves.
+  Practicing yoga outside of a class can be difficult given lack of knowledge of yoga moves.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  My product allows yogis to learn new yoga moves and gives them a class based on their preferences.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Yogauto is revolutionlizing the way people practice yoga.
+It is combinging ancient practices with modern technology to provide the art of yoga to the world simply and efficiently."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  By going to the website, you instantly have a unique yoga class ready for you!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Yogauto is absolutely fantastic.
+Being an amateur yogi and working 80 hours a week, I have very little time to attend attend yoga classes to expand my practice.
+Yogauto allows me the flexibility and knowledge to expand my practice daily with little effort"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Visit yogauto.com and start a yoga session at your convenience.